Nepal Public Policy Review

 Declaration:

-I have reviewed the paper to the best of my judgment following the NPPR Reviewer Guidelines and I declare that I do not have any financial or non-financial competing interest with the paper I have reviewed.
+I have reviewed the paper to the best of my judgment according to the NPPR Reviewer Guidelines, and I declare that I have no financial or non-financial competing interests.

 Reviewer’s name (will be kept confidential): ………………………………